acornamr/acornamr.github.io/docs/data-management.md

 - generate credentials with the script https://github.com/acornamr/acorn-dashboard/blob/master/misc/create_encrypted_credentials.R
 - upload these new credentials to the `shared-acornamr` bucket via FTP.
 - test that these new credentials are working properly.

+# Access AWS via FTP

+Several FTP clients are available to access AWS, we recommend [Cyberduck](https://en.wikipedia.org/wiki/Cyberduck) that is multi-platform and free.

+To access AWS buckets, you will need to:

+1. connect to the AWS console using acorn project credential
+2. create a KEY and SECRET pair in the console
+3. use this KEY and SECRET pair to set up a connection in your FTP client

+The following actions should be performed with a FTP client:

+- update the lab codes by replacing `ACORN2_lab_codes.xlsx` in /shared-acornamr bucket
+- add/remove a user by adding/removing `encrypted_cred_xxYYYY_zzz.rd` in /shared-acornamr bucket
+- update a site data dictionary by replacing `ACORN2_lab_data_dictionary_xxYYY_TABULAR.xlsx` and/or `ACORN2_lab_data_dictionary_xxYYY_WHONET.xlsx` in the site bucket.
+- download `.acorn` or `.acorn_non_anonymised` files from a site bucket.